Emulator Issues #502

 See r2273 log message.

-Updated by antdgar over 15 years ago
+Updated by antdgar almost 16 years ago

 also, another problem is that when pressing Save, it seems to save the next frame.
 It